larry-athey/lora-cmd-ctrl/README.md

 Due to the lower frequency and near zero RF noise/congestion, this system works over incredibly long ranges with no additional infrastructure needed.
 For example, the mission control modem could be mounted on a rooftop and communicate with clients well over a mile away.

 This system is intended for any personal application where remote control of motorized devices and remote switching is wanted without the need for WiFi infrastructure and where internet exposure is unwanted.
-Keep in mind that LoRa WAN only provides network password protection, it is not encrypted.
+Keep in mind that LoRa WAN only provides network password protection, communications are not encrypted.

 ### Use Cases
 - Lighting/Fan/Pump automation